The FAQs page provides answers to users' questions, along with links to other relevant articles within the User Guide.

 Please remember to use the exact names that you assigned to strategies on the Strategies page.
 Also, please keep in mind R is case sensitive.

-How do I define a variable where the value depends on group?
+How can I define a variable where the value depends on group?

 You can easily define variables with values dependent on group using the by_group(…) function.
 When you use this function, you must specify a value for each group defined on the Groups page, even if multiple groups share the same value.
 If you don’t, the model will generate an error when you run it.

 For example, if your model includes two groups, ‘Children’ and ‘Adults’, and you want to assign the values 0.45 and 0.81, respectively, to a particular variable, your by_group(…) function would look like: